GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/channel-list.md

 }
 ```

-Also, don't forget to set you custom implementation in the `Components` class.
+Don't forget to set your custom implementation in the `Components` class:

 ```swift
 Components.default.chatChannelListLoadingView = CustomChannelLoadingView.self